heatmap.py -p photo-points -o photos.png --width 1000 --osm -B 0.8 --osm_base http://b.tile.stamen.com/toner

 Now get yourself some data (or grab my list of photo coordinates) and just try it out.
 See the examples on this page, read the command line help for a very brief rundown on the options, and maybe eventually read the rest of this page.
 In general, the program will tell you if needs more information.

 I wanted to make some data maps and I couldn't find any free tools that did a good job.
-I found proprietary tools (ick) that produced gorgeous output, and free tools that I felt took the wrong approach.
+I found proprietary tools that produced gorgeous output, and free tools that I felt took the wrong approach.
 Had I discovered gheat sooner, I probably would have started with that, but this is a bit different, better for some things, worse for others.
-There are some obvious next steps, but it's time to set it free.

 The other option is to supply an image.
 The pixels down the left edge are used to specify the gradient.
 (For example.)